Understand your company's position and learn more about the options available

 The team are available now - 0800 644 6080

-60 Second Test Find Your Nearest Office
+Get a Quote Find Your Nearest Office

 Once a company has become insolvent - that is its debts and creditors are greater than its assets - the directors of the company have a legal duty to act in the best interests of the company's creditors as a whole.
-If this is not done, directors run the risk of finding themselves personally liable for repaying creditors the losses suffered.
+If this is not done, directors run the risk of finding themselves personally liable for compensating creditors for the losses suffered.

-The directors cannot deliberately take any actions that would cause the company's debts to increase or go unpaid.
+While insolvent, company directors cannot deliberately take any actions that would cause the company's debts to increase or go unpaid.
 The directors should not show any favouritism towards particular suppliers or creditors – this would be known as making a preference payment.
 If a director fails to meet his or her fundamental duties of acting in the interest of all the company's creditors whilst trading insolvent, they are likely to face severe personal liabilities and disqualification from acting as a director of a limited company in the future.

 If directors are held personally liable and responsible for company debts then they will be expected to pay these just as they would any other personal debt.

-Unfortunately dealing with an insolvent business often has a negative impact on personal finances.
-Perhaps personal savings have been depleted in an attempt to keep the company afloat, or maybe the closure of the company resulted in the loss of the director’s only source of income.
-Regardless of the reason it is an unfortunate fact that these problems often go hand in hand.
+Regardless of the reason, it is an unfortunate fact that these problems often go hand in hand.
 Just as the company was unable to pay its debts and had to consider insolvency options, if you as an individual cannot meet your liabilities, you will also be required to look at the various personal debt solutions which exist.
-Depending on the scale of your debts and the level of personal assets you have, options can range from a Debt Management Plan (DMP), through to more formal insolvency procedures such as an Individual Voluntary Arrangement (IVA) or bankruptcy.

 Due to limited liability, directors of a limited company are not ordinarily at risk of losing their home due to the debts of the business.
 As your company is a separate legal entity, your personal assets (including your home) will not be touched if the company enters into a liquidation process.
 There are, however, a couple of exceptions to this rule.